Information on the internal complaint procedure for legal persons, entrepreneurs, private individuals, communities and other civil law entities

 The Bank shall only handle complete and properly submitted complaints.
 In the case of incomplete, incomprehensible or unclear complaint, the Bank shall invite the complainant to supplement the complaint within an 8-day deadline.
 The invitation for complaint supplementation shall interrupt the complaint-handling deadline.
 In this case, the complaint procedure, and thus the deadline for resolving the complaint and submitting the reply to the complaint, will begin on the day following the day of the receipt of a complete or supplemented complaint.
 If the complainant fails to supplement the complaint within the indicated deadline, the Bank shall be obliged to reject it.

-The Bank will decide on the complaint as soon as possible or no later than 15 days after the receipt of all relevant documentation.
+The Bank will decide on the complaint as soon as possible or no later than 15 working days after the receipt of all relevant documentation.
 If it is not possible to resolve the complaint or objection within the indicated deadline due to the complexity of the case, the Bank shall inform the complainant in writing of the reasons thereof and the estimated date of the final solution of the complaint, which shall not exceed 35 working days from the date of receipt of the complete complaint.
 The complainant shall have the right to file an objection.
 The Bank shall send a decision on the objection with appropriate explanations in writing to the client's address within 15 working days.
 This shall constitute the final decision of the Bank and the Bank's internal complaint procedure shall thus be completed.

 UniCredit Banka Slovenija d.d.